jdillard/personal-site/source/_posts/2018-11-28-custom-google-analytics-reports-and-alerts-that-every-website-should-have.md

 With this custom report, you can also see which redirects are no longer visited by pruning portions of legacy redirects and see at what rate they are reported.

-> **Note:** This information can also be achieved through searching webserver logs, but the logging causes a constant performance hit on webserver.
-Plus, with hosting services you don't always have access to the webserver config or logs.
+> **Note:** This information can also be achieved through searching web server logs, but the logging causes a constant performance hit on the web server.
+Plus, with hosting services you don't always have access to the web server configuration or logs.
 {: {{site.data.css.info-box}} }

 To create the custom report, navigate to **Customization > Custom Reports** and